FrancoisSestier/entt/docs/md/poly.md

 to be provided according to the application logic.<br/>
 This feature is used within the library itself and I found the need for that in the hard way.

-Refer to the variable template definition for more details.

 # Static polymorphism in the wild